nlspt/nlb-nas-corporate/media/collections-and-research/_posts/2016-02-01-ww2comestosingapore.md

 > Oral history interview with Arshak Catchatoor Galstaun (1982), Accession Number [000170/7](http://www.nas.gov.sg/archivesonline/oral_history_interviews/record-details/1bbfb294-1160-11e3-83d5-0050568939ad?)

 This short selection of oral history interviews and private records in the holdings of the National Archives of Singapore gives us a multi-faceted perspective of civilian life at the start of the conflict in Singapore.

+### Stay tuned for the opening of the exhibition at the revamped Memories at Old Ford Factory for more records that highlight these diverse experiences of war, occupation and its legacies!